yulia-2008/rails-challenge-practice-nyc01-seng-ft-062220/README.md

 company

+For clarity, an office takes up an entire floor!

 The product team has deemed the following features as crucial:

 Building:

-Users should be able to create a new building with only a name, country, and address Users should be able to edit a building's information Users should be able to see a list of all buildings Users should be able to see a single building's details
+Users should be able to update a building's details Users should be able to see a list of all buildings, as well as a list of all available floors for each building Users should be able to see a single building's details
 	- On this page, a user should be able to see all of the companies that have offices in the building
+	- On this page, a user should be able to see how much total rent that building is making based on all the companies

 Company:

-Users should be able to create a new company and choose any number of buildings to open an office in Users should be able to edit a company's information Users should be able to see a company's details
+Users should be able to create a new company and choose any number of buildings to open an office in, as well as the floor that the company would like to purchase
+	- An office takes up an entire floor, and if a building already has an office on that floor, then the user should be alerted that they must choose another floor
+	- Since a building has a set number of floors, floors above this number or below 0 should be invalid Users should be able to see a company's details
 	- On this page, a user should be able to see a list of all of its offices, as well as the building in which the office is located
 	- On this page, a user should be able to add an employee to the company
 	- On this page, a user should be able to see a list of all employees
 	- On this page, a user should be able to remove an employee from the company
+	- On this page, a user should be able to see how much total rent it is paying
+	- On this page, a user should be able to open more offices

+Don't mess up our database!
+Make sure that every value is filled in!
+If a user fails to enter details, please ensure that your remind them of this failure!
+Together!
+Yay!

+In addition, please ensure that a user's name is longer than 5 characters!

+An office's floor must be an integer!

-HR has deemed it legal for us to say that a BONUS will be available if you can accomplish the following:
+HR has deemed it legal for us to say that a BONUS will be available if you can accomplish any of the following:

 Users should be able to see the number of employees in a building on the building's show page Users should be able to see the an office show page with the following: